Dreaming New Realities: Interactive Storytelling with Extended Reality (XR)

 Requirements

-• This course requires the use of Blender and Unity software.
+This course requires the use of Blender and Unity Hub software.
 Please download and install these programs in advance to ensure a smooth development process.
-Make sure your device meets the minimum system requirements for Blender and Unity.
+Make sure your device meets the minimum system requirements for Blender and Unity 6.

-• Meta Quest headsets (Quest 2 or Quest 3) are used in this program.
-Ensure your device is set to Developer Mode.
+• Meta Quest headsets (Quest 2 or Quest 3) have been used in this program.
+All instructions are with the Meta Quest headsets in mind.

-• Install the Meta Quest Link app to connect your headset to your computer.
+• Install the Meta Quest Link app to connect your Quest headset to your computer.
+Ensure that you have the proper cables and minimum system requirements for the Meta Quest Link Software.

 • After installation, connect the headset by following the steps outlined in this video tutorial.